 Suggested by Wales to Wherever

 But if you’re looking for an abundance of natural beauty, seclusion and a peaceful escape from the crowds that descend on Waihi Beach in the summer, look no further than Orokowa Bay.

 The kicker with Orokawa Bay is that, unlike some of New Zealand’s secluded coves, it’s only accessible by foot.

 Starting at the northern end of Waihi Beach (there’s free parking available near the Surf Life post), you’ll find the beginning of the track clearly sign-posted.

 Part of a beautiful 145-hectares scenic reserve, during your walk to Orokawa Bay not only will you find yourself facing the most incredible views of the surrounding area and the Pacific Ocean.

 The walk itself isn’t too tough, but the ground can get a bit loose so you should definitely wear appropriate shoes.

-Be sure to pack everything you need if you plan on spending the day here – the only facilities the beach has is a small (and stinky) drop toilet about 5 minutes from the end, and nowhere to refill water or stock up on snacks.
+Be sure to pack everything you need if you plan on spending the day here – the only facilities this NZ beach has is a small (and stinky) drop toilet about 5 minutes from the end, and nowhere to refill water or stock up on snacks.

 25. Hot water beach